-Budget deficit and surplus - when the Government spends more than it receives from taxes, national savings decrease and a budget deficit is created; while, if the Government spends less, then a budget surplus results.
+Budget deficit and surplus - when the Government spends more than it receives from taxes, national savings decrease and a budget deficit is created.
+If the Government spends less, then a budget surplus is resulted.
 Total budget deficits accumulated in previous years represents State debt.

-For 2017, the real growth forecast of GDP (market price of the final goods produced inside the country in a yearly period) and GDP deflator (average prices of all final goods and services) amounts to 3.0%, while By contrast, the real growth forecast of the economy in an average period is expected to be within the neighborhood of 6.0%, while the GDP deflator will amount to 3.0%.
+For 2017, the real growth forecast of GDP (market price of the final goods produced inside the country in a yearly period) and GDP deflator (average prices of all final goods and services) amounts to 4.0%.
+The real growth forecast of the economy in an average period is expected to be within the neighborhood of 6.0% and GDP deflator will amount to 3.0%.

-Referring to the macro-economic indicators, in 2017, nominal GDP volume will amount 35,9 billion GEL, while the forecast for 2020 is the increase to GEL 46,6 billion.
+Referring to the macro-economic indicators, nominal GDP volume will amount 35,9 billion GEL in 2017, while the forecast for 2020 is the increase to GEL46,6 billion.